Common SQL Errors

 Oops!
 Something went wrong while submitting the form.

-“A network-related or instance-specific error occurred while establishing a connection to SQL Server” appears when the client cannot find or reach the SQL Server instance.
-Verify the server/instance name, start the SQL Server service, enable TCP/IP, open the firewall port (default 1433), and try again.
+“A network-related or instance-specific error occurred while establishing a connection to SQL Server” means the client cannot reach or authenticate with the target instance.
+Verify server name, network reachability, SQL Browser, firewall rules, and TCP/IP or Named Pipes settings to restore connectivity.

 Typical Error Message